Brow Lift Houston

 Incisions in the scalp, temples, and upper eyelids may also be created to correct a sagging brow, frown lines between the eyes, and wrinkles on the nasal bridge.
 Scars will be minimal with this procedure.

 Alternatively, a coronal brow lift may also be suggested to target the specific areas of the brow to be corrected.
 By creating an incision within the scalp and from ear to ear, the forehead can be lifted by removing the excess skin from the scalp.
 Although recovery time may be longer, areas that are more bothersome can be precisely corrected.

 After the brow is sculpted, incisions will be closed with removable or dissolvable sutures, special clips, and/or surgical tape.

-To uphold the results of brow lift surgery, Dr. Livingston may also suggest small surgical screws, permanent sutures, or an absorbable fixation device placed unnoticeably by each temple.
+To uphold the results, Dr. Livingston may also suggest small surgical screws, permanent sutures, or an absorbable fixation device placed unnoticeably by each temple.